 Projects also involve the use of international human rights standards in advocacy at the domestic level, including domestic litigation, and in monitoring the activities of business matters that bear upon human rights.
 Past projects have included students in drafting legal briefs, human rights reports, amicus briefs, press statements, educational materials, and witness affidavits for cases in Belize, Canada, Congo, Brazil, Mexico, Suriname, Nicaragua and United States.

 Each semester students have the opportunity to work on a wide range of advocacy projects.
-Recent examples include:
+Current examples of workshop projects include: